TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.4-disaster-avoidance-and-recovery/_index.md

 - What's the performance impact on the target cluster and datastore?

 In a large environment, you can have multiple clusters parcitipating in active/active DR, protecting one another.
 This can create complex relationship, especially if you have hundreds of business applications and they span across clusters.

+There is also impact on capacity and performance.

+#### Capacity

+This is covered earlier in Capacity chapter.

+#### Performance

+Historical counters need to follow the VM.
+This is tricky as there are actually 2 VM on 2 different vCenters.
+If the DR has inferior hardware because you're only running temporarily, you need to adjust your alert settings.